Up to 50% off sofas & mattresses — limited‑time deals.

 Comfort and Ergonomics: What You Gain and What You Lose

-• The 10-minute lounge test: Sit normally, then rotate to lounge sideways.
-If your shoulder drifts upward or your neck cranes, plan on a bolster pillow at the open edge.
+• The 10-minute lounge test: Sit normally, then rotate sideways.
+If your shoulder lifts or your neck starts searching for support, the open edge probably needs a pillow.

 How to Choose the Right Armless Sofa